Alzheimer's and Bathing: Tips for Bathing and Personal Hygiene

-When your loved one always prided themselves on cleanliness, a shift in resistance to bathing can feel confusing.
-You may find yourself getting frustrated and asking, “Why can they not just do it?”
+Proper cleanliness as an adult is a societal norm and expectation, a shift in resistance to bathing can feel confusing.
+You may find yourself getting frustrated and asking, "Why can't they just do it?"
 There can be a few things that cause agitation toward the task of bathing.

-Your loved one may feel embarrassed that they can no longer do this task themselves, they may feel a loss of control at being forced to do something when they are not ready, or they may not understand what is happening or being asked of them.
+Maybe they feel embarrassed that they can no longer do this task themselves.
+They may feel a loss of control or independence at being forced to do something when they aren't ready.
+They may not understand what is happening or being asked of them.
 They could also be feeling cold or frightened at being exposed.
-All these emotions can play into a hostile attitude toward getting clean.1,2
+All of these emotions can play into a hostile attitude toward getting clean.1,2

 Getting to yes

 The process of bathing a loved one with Alzheimer's will go smoothly if you can get your loved one to agree to the process willingly rather than by force.